-Creating a compelling connections program in your workplace is critical for employee engagement and organizational health — both increasing productivity and decreasing risk.
-That’s why, especially during this moment of social disconnection and remote work, the best performing teams are facilitating, strengthening, and amplifying new ways for teammates to connect.
+Creating opportunities for social connection in your workplace is critical for employee engagement and organizational health — both increasing productivity and decreasing risk.
+That’s why, especially during this moment of loneliness and remote work, the best performing teams are facilitating, strengthening, and amplifying new ways for teammates to connect.

 We had the pleasure of chatting with Natasha Vo, who manages Global Employee Experience at Okta, and Dr. Vaneeta Sandhu, who leads Facilitation at LifeLabs Learning, on a webinar to learn more about their connections programs.
 We learned how they’re ideating, structuring, and measuring their programs — and how Donut is supporting these efforts — and they shared more ideas for ways to deepen bonds and engagement when employees are distributed, even around the world.
-(PS: if you’d like to try their programs out for yourself, you can launch these programs with one click and check out other plug-and-play Donut programs from companies like Buffer and InVision, here).
+(PS: if you’d like to try their programs out for yourself, we have templates you can launch in 1 click right here).

-Vaneeta and Natasha left us with the elements of a successful connections program, and best practices for program success:
+Vaneeta and Natasha left us with the elements of how to set up social encounters for success, and best practices they use:

 - Name it: whether your program is running through Donut or somewhere else, naming makes it an artifact of your culture that’s more referenceable.